 Here at AIM, we adopt the learning principles of 70:20:10 when we design our training programs for clients.
 These principles are based around the idea that organisational learning works best when people gain 70% of their knowledge and skills from on-the-job experience, 20% from mentoring, coaching and learning from others, and 10% from formal training.
 Put simply, learning shouldn’t stop as soon as you leave the classroom.
 That’s why we encourage organisations to adopt formal and informal feedback and assessment measures for tracking ongoing learning outcomes back in the workplace.

-We know when times are tough and you need to tighten your belt in terms of budgeting, your Learning and Development budget can be the first to expect some cuts.
-While it’s important to ensure you’re getting value for money from your Learning and Development programs, this should never come at the expense of not developing your people.
+It's important to ensure that you’re getting value for money from your Learning and Development programs.
 If you want to run a more efficient and effective organisation, your people need the right skills and knowledge, at the right time, in order to get the results you need for ongoing success.